spolyano/chess-mate/README.md

 # chess-mate

-A draft to play the classes.
-Not the chess just right now =)
+Simple chess.
+Play it with the best AI ever and enjoy =)